soltaniehha/honeycomb/README.md

 ## Simple Square

-The code can be found in the c++ folder!
+The code can be found in the c++, simpleSquare folder!

 On this folder the simplest Hofstadter's model on a square lattice is calculated by a c++ code.